 The first question analyses which tool was most effective in increasing awareness on Programme objectives and potential opportunities.
 The answers provided by the LPs are presented in the graphic below.
-It is possible to see that press releases and social media get the higher percentages (83) of positive answers (effective + very effective) between all tools.
-However, answers are distributed differently, in the first case 75% of the respondents say press releases are effective and only 8% judge this tool as very effective, in the latter case the % are respectively 50 and 33.
-Social media and events get the highest % of very effective answers, in both cases 33% of the respondents choose this option.
-9 respondents provided and answer also to a more specific question related to this matter - which tool you consider to be the MOST effective and why.
+It is possible to see that events and social media get the higher percentages of positive answers (effective + very effective) between all tools.
+Social media and events get the highest % of very effective answers, 42% and 40% of the respondents choose this option.
+43 respondents provided and answer also to a more specific question related to this matter - which tool you consider to be the MOST effective and why.
 The answers can be grouped in two main categories, the first conceives the use of social media and website the most effective because this programming period has been heavily affected by the COVID-19 pandemic and this kind of tools were essential to maintain the information flow running.
 Furthermore, these tools are able to reach a large number of people with minimal effort.
 On the contrary, the other group identifies events as crucial and this is because this tool promote a more active participation and it better involves stakeholders increasing their awareness of projects and opportunities.
 Events represent a great opportunity to meet stakeholders, integrate perspective, share mutual limitations.
 It is clear that (in person) meetings and events are a substantial part of a CBC program because some of the stakeholders might not be able to communicate easily if not in such occasions.

-Graph 2 - Which tools were most effective in increasing awareness on Programme objectives and offered opportunities?
+Graph 3 - Which tools were most effective in increasing awareness on Programme objectives and offered opportunities?
 (LP results)

 Overall, the PPs provide higher % of positive answers (effective + very effective) compared to LPs.
-Every tool achieves at least 70% of positive answers and the most effective tools are, just like for LPs, events, press releases and social media.
+Every tool achieves at least 65% of positive answers and the most effective tools are, just like for LPs, events, press releases, website and social media.
 When asked to choose which of the tool is the most effective tool and to provide a reason for it the behaviour reflects that of the LPs and the answers can be grouped in the same two categories: events and combination of social media/press releases.
 In this case, events have a dual advantage, on one hand, it is clear that some PPs benefitted from participating in events where they acquired precious insights and information on potential opportunities, on the other, they organized events themselves to involve local stakeholders from directly involved entities to project's potential beneficiaries.